DMOJ/docs/docs/judge/judge_configuration.md

 ## Problems

-The problems are configured with `problem_storage_root`.
-There are three ways to configure this node:

-1. A single string: all grandchildren directories which include an `init.yml` will be treated as a problem directory.
+The problems are configured with `problem_storage_globs`.
+This is a list of (potentially recursive) globs, as defined by Python's `glob` library.
-2. A list: all children of each element in the list will be treated as a problem directory.
+Any folders that match any of the listed globs and contain an `init.yml` will be treated as a problem directory.
-3. A dictionary: the key is an integer and the value is a string.
-The n-th level children of the string will be considered problem directories, where `n` is the entry's key.
+For example:
+- `/mnt/problems/folder1/*` will match `/mnt/problems/folder1/problem1`.
+- `/mnt/problems/folder2/**/` will match all subfolders of `/mnt/problems/folder2`, e.g. `/mnt/problems/folder2/foo/bar/problem2`.
+- `/mnt/problems/folder3/year20[0-9][0-9]` will match `/mnt/problems/folder3/year2023`.

 ## ID